scVENUS/PeekabooAV/docs/source/ruleset.rst

 ==================

 The following sections are processed (if enabled in rules section) and contain for example the whitelist mime types.
-Comments also here can disable entries.
+Individual entries within for example the whitelist can be disabled by putting an ``#`` in front.

 Expressions
 ===========